-Grading Washington silver quarters is a skill that has taken even the top coin collectors many years of experience.
+Grading Washington silver quarters is a skill that is developed over many years of experience.
 However, getting a good start by understanding how coin grading is accomplished can help you develop that skill a lot quicker.
 Remember that coin grading is the expression of an opinion that describes the condition of an individual coin that a majority of dealers and collectors would agree with.

 01 of 11

 Understanding Grades for Washington Silver Quarters

 Washington silver quarters are made out of 90% silver, which is relatively soft and malleable.
 Therefore, this coin series will tend to wear quicker than coins made out of harder metals such as nickel.
 Grades of mint state or uncirculated are determined by examining the high points of the coin's design.
 The photo on the left illustrates the design highest points on the coin (indicated by the color red).
 If you believe you have an uncirculated Washington silver quarter, look at these areas on the coin first to see if you can spot any wear.
 Even the slightest amount of wear will disturb the mint luster on the highest points of the coin's design.
 If there is wear, then it will be considered a circulated coin.

 02 of 11